Navigate

 The lecturer · 12:37

-The lecture’s structural visual is the warmth-and-competence 2×2 from the Stereotype Content Model literature.
-Two universal dimensions of social perception: warmth (intent, care, perceived alignment with my interests) and competence (ability to actually affect outcomes).
-Warmth is read first; competence amplifies the reaction in whichever direction warmth has set[5].
+The lecture’s main visual is the warmth-and-competence 2×2 from the Stereotype Content Model literature.
+Two dimensions of social perception: warmth (intent, care, perceived alignment with my interests) and competence (ability to actually affect outcomes).
+Warmth is read first; competence amplifies the reaction in whichever direction warmth set it[5].

 Warmth × Competence

-Two universal dimensions of social and brand perception.
+Two dimensions of social and brand perception.
 Warmth is read first; competence amplifies the reaction.

-Stated preference sits in the competent-jerk cell (people say they’d work there).
-Revealed preference lands in the lovable-fool cell (where people actually go).
+Stated preferencesits in the competent-jerk cell.
+Revealed preference lands in the lovable-fool cell.

 Warmth →